 What are Sandy Hook Beach Hours of Operation?

 The park is open daily from 6 am to 9 pm, except by permit.
 The Lighthouse Keepers Quarters and Visitor Center, other popular areas of interest, are available on weekends from 10 am to 4 pm, which is something to keep in mind if you plan to view these attractions.

 Another thing to note is that while the beaches are accessible to the public for free, there are parking fees.
 Costs vary depending on the length of your stay and the type of vehicle you have.
-We recommend bringing extra cash or buying a parking pass in advance to avoid any delays.
+We recommend bringing extra cash or buying a parking pass in advance to avoid delays.

 You should also check the weather forecast before you visit, as the park usually closes due to inclement weather.

 Unlike some other famous beaches in New Jersey, Sandy Hook beaches are free to go on.
-While the beaches are free, you still must pay for access to the Gateway National Recreation Area when traveling.
+While the beaches are accessible, you still must pay for access to the Gateway National Recreation Area when traveling.

 How Much Are Parking Fees at Sandy Hook?

-If you’re traveling from New York City, a taxi service can take you to the park entrance from the train station, ferry dock, or bus stop.
+If traveling from New York City, a taxi service can take you to the park entrance from the train station, ferry dock, or bus stop.

 Seeing Sunrise & Sunset at Sandy Hook